From Northern New Jersey into New York City: Your Ultimate Guide

 The boat leaves from ports in both Atlantic Highlands and Highlands.
 The ride takes about 40 minutes and you’ll arrive in New York City at Pier 11.

-Here, you can see the breathtaking views of Two Bridges, the Manhattan and Brooklyn Bridge.
+Here, you can see the breathtaking views of Two Bridges, Manhattan, and the Brooklyn Bridge.

 See more information about Seastreak ferries.